Infinity category theory from scratch: Basic 2-category theory in an infinity -cosmos

 By analogy, we posit that a good setting in which to establish the basic category theory of some type of objects (the ``$\infty$-categories'') is in a simplicially enriched category equipped with a model structure that is enriched over the Quasi/Joyal model structure on simplicial sets.
 Each of the models of $(\infty,1)$-categories listed above arise as precisely the fibrant objects (which are also cofibrant) in a model structure of this kind.
 In fact, to do our work, we need only a portion of the axioms defining a Quasi/Joyal-enriched model structure, which define what we call an $\infty$-\emph{cosmos}.

-\begin{defn}[$\infty$-cosmos] An $\infty$-\emph{cosmos} is a simplicially enriched category $\lcat{K}$ whose \begin{itemize} \item objects we refer to as the \emph{$\infty$-categories} in the $\infty$-cosmos, whose \item hom simplicial sets $\fun(A,B)$ are all quasi-categories\footnote{A quasi-category is a particular type of simplicial set.
-See \ref{rec:equiv-qcats}.}, \end{itemize} and that is equipped with a specified subcategory of \emph{isofibrations}, denoted by ``$\tfib$'', satisfying the following axioms: \begin{enumerate}[label=(\alph*)] \item (completeness) As a simplicially enriched category, $\lcat{K}$ possesses a terminal object $1$, cotensors $A^U$ of objects $A$ by all\footnote{It suffices to require only cotensors with finitely presented simplicial sets (those with only finitely many non-degenerate simplices.} simplicial sets $U$, and pullbacks of isofibrations along any functor.\footnote{For the theory of homotopy coherent adjunctions and monads developed in \cite{RiehlVerity:2012hc}, retracts and limits of towers of isofibrations are also required, with the accompanying stability properties of \ref{qcat.ctxt.cof:b}.
+\begin{defn}[$\infty$-cosmos] An $\infty$-\emph{cosmos} is a simplicially enriched category $\lcat{K}$ whose \begin{itemize} \item objects we refer to as the \emph{$\infty$-categories} in the $\infty$-cosmos, whose \item hom simplicial sets $\Fun(A,B)$ are all quasi-categories\footnote{A quasi-category is a particular type of simplicial set.
+See \ref{rec:equiv-qcats}.}, \end{itemize} and that is equipped with a specified subcategory of \emph{isofibrations}, denoted by ``$\tfib$'', satisfying the following axioms: \begin{enumerate}[label=(\alph*)] \item (completeness) As a simplicially enriched category, $\lcat{K}$ possesses a terminal object $1$, cotensors $A^U$ of objects $A$ by all\footnote{It suffices to require only cotensors with finitely presented simplicial sets (those with only finitely many non-degenerate simplices).} simplicial sets $U$, and pullbacks of isofibrations along any functor.\footnote{For the theory of homotopy coherent adjunctions and monads developed in \cite{RiehlVerity:2012hc}, retracts and limits of towers of isofibrations are also required, with the accompanying stability properties of \ref{qcat.ctxt.cof:b}.
 These limits are present in all of the $\infty$-cosmoi we are aware of, but will not be required for any results discussed here.} \item (isofibrations) The class of isofibrations contains the isomorphisms and all of the functors $!\colon A \tfib 1$ with codomain $1$; is stable under pullback along all functors; and if $p\colon E\tfib B$ is an isofibration in $\lcat{K}$ and $i\colon U\inc V$ is an inclusion of simplicial sets then the Leibniz cotensor $i\leib\pwr p\colon E^V\tfib E^U\times_{B^U} B^V$ is an isofibration.
-Moreover, for any object $X$ and isofibration $p \colon E \tfib B$, $\fun(X,p) \colon \fun(X,E) \tfib \fun(X,B)$ is an isofibration of quasi-categories. \end{enumerate} The underlying category of an $\infty$-cosmos $\lcat{K}$ has a canonical subcategory of (representably-defined) \emph{equivalences}, denoted by ``$\we$'', satisfying the 2-of-6 property.
-A functor $f \colon A \to B$ is an \emph{equivalence} just when the induced functor $\fun(X,f) \colon \fun(X,A) \to \fun(X,B)$ is an equivalence of quasi-categories for all objects $X \in \lcat{K}$.
-The \emph{trivial fibrations}, denoted by ``$\trvfib$'', are those functors that are both equivalences and isofibrations. \begin{enumerate}[label=(\alph*), resume] \item (cofibrancy) All objects are \emph{cofibrant}, in the sense that they enjoy the left lifting property with respect to all \emph{trivial fibrations} in $\lcat{K}$.
+Moreover, for any object $X$ and isofibration $p \colon E \tfib B$, $\Fun(X,p) \colon \Fun(X,E) \tfib \Fun(X,B)$ is an isofibration of quasi-categories. \end{enumerate} The underlying category of an $\infty$-cosmos $\lcat{K}$ has a canonical subcategory of (representably-defined) \emph{equivalences}, denoted by ``$\we$'', satisfying the 2-of-6 property.
+A functor $f \colon A \to B$ is an \emph{equivalence} just when the induced functor $\Fun(X,f) \colon \Fun(X,A) \to \Fun(X,B)$ is an equivalence of quasi-categories for all objects $X \in \lcat{K}$.
+The \emph{trivial fibrations}, denoted by ``$\trvfib$'', are those functors that are both equivalences and isofibrations.